1992–93 Nemzeti Bajnokság I

 Statistics of Nemzeti Bajnokság I in the 1992–93 season.

 Overview

-It was contested by 16 teams, and Kispest-Honvéd FC won the championship.
+It was contested by 16 teams, and Kispest-Honvéd FC won the championship for the thirteenth time in their history.
+The finnish headcoach of the eventual champions, Martii Kuuseal, had never coached a hungarian club prior to his appointment at the red and blacks in October 1992.
 An extra slot for the UEFA Cup was awarded to Hungary after the 1993 Polish football scandal.